Coaches Registry - Frequently Asked Questions (FAQ)

 He/She is not a current USATF member;

-He/She has not submitted a background screen application during the current membership year; or
+He/She has not passed a USATF background screen within the past two (2) year period; or

 His/Her Registered Coach application is denied due to information revealed during the background screening process.

-Note also that a coach’s name may be removed if information comes to light indicating there are in breach of the Code of Conduct or have displayed a pattern of unethical behavior.
+Note also that a coach’s name may be removed if information comes to light indicating they are in breach of the Code of Conduct or have displayed a pattern of unethical behavior.

 7. What should I do if my screening returns incorrect or inaccurate criminal information?

 There may be times, particularly if you have a very common name, when a background screening might return information that doesn’t belong to you.
-When such information results in a “negative” initial screen, you will be advised of the negative information directly by NSCI.
-USATF will not be privy to the reasons for the “negative” or “failed” screening information.
+Also, on rare occasions the court records may be inaccurate such as to the nature of an offense or offense level (felony/misdemeanor).
+When such information results in an initial screen that does Not meet criteria, you will be advised directly by NSCI.
+You then may dispute any inaccuracies directly with NCSI who will re-research any claimed inaccuracies.
+USATF will not be privy to this information until you have had an opportunity to review the information, dispute any inaccuracies and if the dispute is resolved in your favor a correction of the information.

 8. If my background screening returns information that disqualifies from being a USATF coach in good standing, who will make the final decision to approve or deny my application?
 Do I have the opportunity to appeal that decision?
 How do I initiate an appeal?

-If a coach fails a background check, their application to be a Registered Coach automatically will be rejected.
+If a coach does not meet the screening criteria, their application to be a Registered Coach is reviewed by USATF who makes the final decision on acceptance.
 USATF may also deny Registered Coach status to individuals who are demonstrated to be in breach of the Code of Conduct or who have displayed a pattern of unethical behavior.

 Only coaches who have been accepted as Registered Coaches will have their names posted on the USATF Web site.
 Coaches denied Registered Coach status, or who simply have not applied to be a Registered Coach, will not be placed on any publicly available list.
-In other words, there is no publicly available “black list.”
+In other words, there is no publicly available list of those not approved.

 USATF General Counsel